ctn-waterloo/website/ctn_waterloo/content/courses/syde-750/syde-556-possible-projects.md

 You will produce a written report on your system using the steps outlined in chapter 1 of the book.
 This should be 10-20 pages, with lots of diagrams, graphs, and code.
 Please hand in all code and a self-contained project report, with your name in the file names.
 Please include an introduction with background information, well labelled figures and tables, and a discussion of any results.

-Have a look at the following project template for some more information regarding the formatting
+Feel free to use the following template as a basis for the project report:
 * **[Project Report Template PDF File](https://github.com/astoeckel/syde556-w20/raw/master/project/template/syde556_project_template.pdf)**
   Contains some advice on how to structure the report, the formating, as well as some example uses of LaTeX.
 * **[Project Report Template Source ZIP File](https://github.com/astoeckel/syde556-w20/raw/master/project/template.zip)**